FOSSEE/st-scripts/advanced-features-functions/script.rst

   annotate('local max', xy = (1.5, 1))

   pie(science.values(), labels = science.keys())

-.. #[[Anoop: I think it will better to introduce keyword arguments as keyword/named arguments, as the keyword term was quite confusing for me, so can be for someone who already know certain jargon's/concepts, also it would be good to tell them that these are different from keywords in programming languages, explicit is better than implicit, and probably you could also tell them that from now on we will refer to it as just keyword arguments]]

 When you are calling functions in Python, you don't need to remember the order in which to pass the arguments.
 Instead, you can use the